LoopKit/loopdocs/docs/loop-3/omnipod.md

 ## Pod Diagnostics

 The row is typically used by developers.
 It opens a new screen with a variety of diagnostic options.
 These are listed in the table below.
+All of the read commands in the table continue to work with a screaming Pod if you are interested.

 | Name |
 |:--|